apache/kafka/README.md

     ./gradlew -PscalaVersion=2.9.1 releaseTarGz

 ### Running a task for a specific project ###
-This is for 'core', 'perf', 'contrib:hadoop-consumer', 'contrib:hadoop-producer', 'examples' and 'clients'
+This is for 'core', 'contrib:hadoop-consumer', 'contrib:hadoop-producer', 'examples' and 'clients'
     ./gradlew core:jar
     ./gradlew core:test